What is the color of honey? Does honey color determine its taste?

 So, the value placed on honey’s appearance is mostly arbitrary.
 That said, there is some relationship between the color of honey and its components.

-The Agricultural Marketing Service of the U.S. Department of Agriculture categorized honey into 7 based on color:
+The Agricultural Marketing Service of the U.S. Department of Agriculture categorized honey into 7 types, based on its color:

 - Water white